Red Alert at Lancs Park as Squirrels Fight Back

 The family owners of a wildlife-friendly caravan park near Lancaster have declared a state of red alert after a sighting this month of a red squirrel in its grounds.

-Now Moss Wood caravan park in the village of Cockerham hopes this could herald the return of the much-loved but endangered creatures to the region.
+Now Moss Wood Caravan Park in Lancashire is situated in the village of Cockerham and hopes this could herald the return of the much-loved but endangered creatures to the region.

 A fast-fingered guest at the park managed to capture the red squirrel on camera as it feasted at one of the bird feeding stations at Moss Wood.

 The picture allowed experts from Lancashire Wildlife Trust to confirm that it was indeed a true red, one of whose numbers are being closely monitored by the organisation.

 Now the Wild family, which has owned Moss Wood for over 40 years, is asking guests and staff to be on urgent look-out for signs of any potentially lethal grey squirrels.

 Many greys carry the squirrel pox virus which is deadly to reds, and was responsible for wiping out 80% of Lancashire’s red squirrel population less than a decade ago.